An ITE Learning Hub Webinar

 $49 ITE Members/ $99 Non-members.
 This fee includes a web event recording, webinar evaluation, 1.5 PDH credits and certificate of completion.

-You have 60 days to view this webinar following purchase.
+This course is non-refundable.
+You have 30 days to view this webinar following purchase.